PaoloDuenas/PaoloDuenas/README.md

 #### Hi there, I'm Paolo - AKA Paolin++🤙

-## Informatics Engineering student and Jr. Developer
+## Informatics Engineering student and Jr. Develope
-- I'm currently learning GoLang
-- Currently learning everything 😅
+- Currently learning python.
-- 2022 Goals: Learn IA basics 🤖
-- Fun Fact: I love play videogames
+- Lover of new technologies.

+## Knowleges
+- C++.
+- C#.
+- PL/SQL and SQL.
+- basic Javascript and Kotlin.
+- just started with Python.

 ### Connect with me: